verygoodsoftwarenotvirus/blog/content/posts/golang-docker-plugin.md

 ---
-title: "Using Docker to compile Golang plugins on OS X"
+title: 'Using Docker to compile Golang plugins on OS X'
 date: 2018-01-11T20:23:35-06:00
 ---

 Okay so this might be old news to some of ya'll, but I just got it figured out, and any time you figure something out that didn't have an immediate answer online, you should blog about it, right?

-# The Problem
+## The Problem

 I've been building a side project for a while that has an API server component.
 It's built with Postgres in mind, but being that it's something meant to be self-hosted in the future, I wanted to provide any potential users with the option of using whatever database they chose.